 Jerusalem Jewish Heritage Tour: The Herodian Quarter – The Wohl Museum

 This is the Aristocratic quarter of the city of Jerusalem during the Second Temple period.
 Where the Upper crust of Jerusalemite society resided.
 Among others living here were Jewish priests.
 This claim does coincide with the archaeological finds dug on site.
 We will enter the cellars; kitchens and living rooms of those Jews.
-Also, we shall see mosaics floors, mikvahs, and decorations.
+Also, we shall see mosaic floors, mikvahs, and decorations.
 All of which will remind us of how Jerusalem was before the destruction.
 A unique find that the archaeologists discovered was a Jewish Menorah engraved on one of the walls.
 Here is a link to their website.

 Jerusalem Jewish Heritage Tour: Lunch Time – Mahane Yehuda Food Market